tjrein/naive_bayes/bayes2018/bayes2018/README.txt

     * Commands To train and test classifiers using evaluate.py:
        - "python evaluate.py"
        - "python evaluate.py [nameOfTestFolder]"

+       The first command will use the value of "trainDir" as training data The second command will replace the value of "trainDir" with [nameOfTestFolder] and use the new folder to train

     * Usage in a python shell:
        >>> import bayesbest.py